NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 You can approve errors, but your peer reviewers (and me) will be looking at them closely.
 You should be skeptical about approving errors.
 They are called errors for a reason.

+### Generating Gerbers

+You will need to generate two separate `.zip` files with your cam files it.

+1.  `hardware/quadcopter.cam.zip` -- Use the `Eagle/CAM/jlcpcb-4layer-values-eagle9.cam`
+2.  `hardware/quadcopter.stencil.zip` -- Use the `Eagle/CAM/jlcpcb-stencil.cam`

+When you create the CAM file, you should check the "Export as ZIP" box in the CAM dialog.
+After you generate the first one, you'll need to rename (Eagle will name with the current date).
+Then generate the second one and rename it as well.
+Commit both to your repo.

 ## Task To Perform (Part B: Design Review)

 For this design review, you need to be as careful, meticulous, and demanding as you were on your schematic design review.
 Everything I said in class about the importance and value of design reviews applies here as well, only more so.
 There are many more things that can go wrong in the layout phase than in the schematic.